-- Grupo Lar is a real estate developer, investor and manager with a consolidated presence in the markets it operates in. - Developer focused on investment and management of real estate assets: - Shopping centres - Residential primary and second homes - Offices and business parks - Industrial parks - More than 40 years experience. - Strategy based on risk diversification and developing competitive advantages via strategic alliances. - Present in 7 countries: Spain, Poland, Romania, Mexico, Brazil, Colombia and Peru. - Non-listed company owned by the Pereda family and the Special Situations Fund managed by Proprium holds a 16.7% stake. - It benefits from solid corporate governance regulations.
+- Developer focused on investment and management of real estate assets:

+- Shopping centres

+- Residential primary and second homes

+- Non-listed company owned by the Pereda family prium holds a 16.7% stake. - It benefits from solid corporate governance regulations.
 Four of the ten directors are independent and benefit from extensive experience in the financial and/or real estate sectors.

+Offices and business parks

+Industrial parks

+More than 40 years experience.

+- · Present in 7 countries: Spain, Poland, Romania, Mexico, Brazil, Colombia and Peru. - and the Special Situations Fund managed by Pro-